How to Recognize a Toxic Critique of Your Novel

 Learn as much as you can about the credentials and personalities of the writers in your potential critique group before you submit your work.

-Pre-published authors can be astute critique partners, especially if they read heavily in your genre.
-However, if your critique partners are beginners, or even intermediates, they may urge you to "cut the whole scene" when some savvy line-editing would suffice.
+Pre-published authors can be astute Beta Readers, especially if they read heavily in your genre.
+However, if these authors are beginning writers, or even intermediates, they may urge you to "cut the whole scene" when some savvy line-editing would suffice.
 This predicament typically occurs because beginners and intermediates haven't learned the advanced techniques of book writing.

 No matter who is providing your novel critique, you must learn to differentiate between knee-jerk reactions and well-supported suggestions, in which the reviewer is capable of citing a rule of fiction or novel structure.

-Even a well-supported novel critique isn't always comfortable, though, so try this rule of thumb: if you receive the same criticism at least three times (from three different, knowledgeable fiction writers), then take a good, hard look at the suggestion.
+Even a well-supported novel critique isn't always comfortable, so abide by this rule of thumb: if you receive the same criticism at least three times (from three different, knowledgeable fiction writers), then take a good, hard look at the suggestion.

 Do your market research.
 I’ve seen far too many fiction writers sabotage their progress by re-writing a book based on someone’s uneducated interpretation of the marketplace.